VinayakMaharaj/VinayakMaharaj/README.md

 ## What I'm Working On

 - **Maritime KYC/AML Platform** — building a custom compliance platform for a financial services firm, replacing a legacy World-Check integration.
-Entity resolution over sanctions/PEP data using pgvector + LLMs, projected to save ~$200k/year and manage 300k+ client records
+Entity resolution over sanctions/PEP data using pgvector + LLMs, with a 4-tier RBAC system and a config-driven risk-scoring engine
-- **"Can an LLM Play Balatro Without Ever Practicing?"** — submitted to IEEE ICTMOD 2026.
+- **"Can Generative AI be used to win at Balatro?"** — accepted at IEEE ICTMOD 2026.
 Compared heuristic, zero-shot LLM, and RAG agents on long-horizon decision-making under uncertainty, using Balatro as a controlled testbed
 - **Applied AI systems** — production RAG pipelines, agentic workflows, LLM-powered SaaS

 ---